UHM1912/Deep-Learning-and-Neural-Network/README.md

-📂 Machine Learning & Deep Learning Lab Programs
+#  Deep Learning Lab Programs

-This repository contains various implementations of Machine Learning (ML) and Deep Learning (DL) models on different datasets as part of lab exercises.
+This repository contains various implementations of  Deep Learning (DL) models on different datasets as part of lab exercises.
 Each program demonstrates a specific concept or algorithm with practical applications.

-📜 Repository Structure & Descriptions
+## Repository Structure & Descriptions

-1️⃣ Artificial Neural Network (ANN) on Insurance Data
+ Artificial Neural Network (ANN) on Insurance Data

+- ## Task:
-Task: Implemented an ANN model for predicting charges on the Insurance dataset.
+Implemented an ANN model for predicting charges on the Insurance dataset.

-Details:
+- ## Details:

 Preprocessing: Encoding categorical features, scaling numerical data.

+- ## Model:
-Model: ANN with multiple dense layers.
+ANN with multiple dense layers.

+- ## Loss Function:
-Loss Function: MSE (Regression task).
+  MSE (Regression task).

+- ## Optimizer:
-Optimizer: Adam.
+Adam.

+- ## Evaluation:
-Evaluation: MSE, MAE, and R² score.
+MSE, MAE, and R² score.

+- ## Objective:
-Objective: Understand the basics of ANN for regression tasks.
+Understand the basics of ANN for regression tasks.

 2️⃣ ANN Model for Regression (Boston Housing Data)